 Factors to consider

 Prostate cancer is a complex disease.
 Many personal or cancer-related factors may influence the choice of treatment in a given patient.
-It is important that you learn as much as you can about the cancer you have and the treatment options available to you, including potential side effects.
+It is important that you learn as much as you can about your cancer and the treatment options available to you, including potential side effects.
 This will allow you to have an informed discussion with your doctor and establish a treatment plan that is right for you.
 Decisions about your treatment are normally based on:

 - Your type of prostate cancer